mobizt/Firebase-ESP32/README.md

 // Define the FirebaseConfig data for config data FirebaseConfig config;

-// Assign the project host and api key (required) config.host = FIREBASE_HOST;
+// Assign the project host and api key config.host = FIREBASE_HOST;

 config.api_key = API_KEY;

 // Assign the user sign in credentials auth.user.email = USER_EMAIL;
 auth.user.password = USER_PASSWORD;

 // Initialize the library with the Firebase authen and config.